-During my most recent visit to Italy, we briefly stopped in Florence on our way to visit the somewhat disappointing Cinque Terre.
+During my most recent visit to Italy, we briefly stopped in Florence Italy on our way to visit the somewhat disappointing Cinque Terre.

-I had visited Florence once before many years ago with my best friend, and to be honest, we didn’t love it back then.
-We were on quick trip, just 3 nights in each city, a typical American run through a country.
+I had visited Florence Italy once before many years ago with my best friend, and to be honest, we didn’t love it back then.
+We were on a quick trip, just 3 nights in each city, a typical American run through a country.

 Rome had been exciting- a crazy mix of the ancient and modern within a city overflowing with tourists and locals alike.